 (1) How many times a word is used – a page with more than one instance of the word “laptop” could indicate the page is relevant to “laptop computers.”

 Topical Relevance to other sites – This offsite data may relate to how important or authoritative a site might be compared to other sites as well, or to the importance of a particular page on a site compared to pages on other sites.
-So, pages that are associated with well-respected domains and are relevant to laptop computers, and all link to a particular site can indicate the relative importance of the site being linked to.
+So, pages associated with well-respected domains and are relevant to laptop computers, and all links to a particular site can indicate the relative importance of the site being linked to.

 Authoritative Relevance to other sites – The number of links to the site from others may indicate a higher authority associated with the particular site.
 The offsite data associated with a website may include information reflecting the site’s authority.
-A site with a high level of authority, generally relating to laptop computers could be trusted to display pages with reliable content relating to laptop computers.
+A site with a high level of authority, generally relating to laptop computers, could be trusted to display pages with reliable content relating to laptop computers.

-Off site factors that indicate authority on site – Further, a site may be trusted to place pages in appropriate locations within a site according to the relative importance of each page, accurately defining the relevance of pages on the site.
+Off site factors that indicate authority on site – Further, a site may be trusted to place pages in appropriate locations within site according to the relative importance of each page, accurately defining the relevance of pages on the site.

 Reliability Signals – These may include: